matrix-org/matrix.org/content/blog/2023/07/2023-07-07-make-sure-libera-bridge-keeps-working.md

 ### Plumb it to IRC

 In Element, make sure you’re in the room you have just created, and click on the top right `i` icon to open the right panel.
-Then at thebottom click on “Add widgets, bridges & bots” like you did in the portalled room.
+Then at the bottom click on “Add widgets, bridges & bots” like you did in the portalled room.

 In the “Bridges” section, click on “IRC Bridge (Libera.chat)” and “Add”.
 Scroll